WISDEM/RAFT/README.md

 To install all required python packages to run RAFT, follow the steps below.

+1. Navigate to a directory of your choosing on your local machine and clone this RAFT repository to that new directory

+        (base) PS YOUR_PATH> git clone https://github.com/WISDEM/RAFT.git

+    This will create new folder called "RAFT" that is a copy from the GitHub repository, located in your "YOUR_PATH" directory

-1. Install most of the required python packages to run RAFT from the "requirements" yaml.
+2. Create a new python virtual environment based on the "raft-env.yaml" file, which lists all the required python package dependencies needed to run RAFT

+        (base) PS YOUR_PATH> cd RAFTconda
-        (base) PS ANY_PATH> conda env create -f raft-env.yaml
+        (base) PS YOUR_PATH/RAFT> conda env create -f raft-env.yaml

     This will create a new python virtual environment on a new user's local machine called "raft-env"

-2. Activate the new virtual environment
+3. Activate the new virtual environment

         (base) PS ANY_PATH> conda activate raft-env

-    This will activate the newly created virtual environment, where we will install the remaining dependencies
+    This will activate the newly created virtual environment, in which we will install the remaining dependencies

-3. Install the RAFT package
+4. Install the RAFT package into the virtual environment
-    - Navigate to a directory of your choosing on your local machine and clone this RAFT repository to that new directory

-            (raft-env) PS YOUR_PATH> git clone https://github.com/WISDEM/RAFT.git

-    - Staying in the same directory, install the RAFT package in it's "editable" mode

         (raft-env) PS YOUR_PATH/RAFT> pip install -e .

+    This allows different RAFT modules to be imported by new scripts

+    This also installs RAFT in its "editable" mode, meaning, if you save a change to your source code in the files in "YOUR_PATH/RAFT", future calls to RAFT modules will include those changes.

-4. Repeat Step 3 two more times, one for CCBlade, and one for MoorPy
+5. Repeat Steps 1 and 4 two more times, one for CCBlade, and one for MoorPy

         (raft-env) PS YOUR_PATH> git clone https://github.com/WISDEM/CCBlade.git
         (raft-env) PS YOUR_PATH/CCBlade> pip install -e .